sungpily/CarND-P2-Advanced-Lane-Lines/writeup.md

 Example of thresholded binary image is shown below.
 For the reader, pixels identified by gradient threshold is shown in green color while pixels identified by color threshold is shown in red color.

-Original image after calibration             |  Thresholded image :-------------------------:|:-------------------------:
+Undistorted image             |  Thresholded image :-------------------------:|:-------------------------:
 ![fig](./test_images/straight_lines1_und.jpg)  |  ![fig](./test_images/straight_lines1_thres.jpg)